 The Meadows at Bailey Canyon Specific Plan Area will be a new residential neighborhood that is distinctly Sierra Madre in quality, character, and look and feel.
 The Specific Plan is intended to provide the framework to aesthetically integrate the homes, public park, and open space areas with the adjoining neighborhoods, Bailey Canyon Wilderness Park and Retreat Center.
 Designed in a traditional grid pattern reflective of Sierra Madre's foothill areas, the Meadows at Bailey Canyon development will provide 42 new single-family homes in a diversity of architectural styles, reflecting a similar diversity and eclectic charm that is seen throughout Sierra Madre.
 Sited at the foothills of the San Gabriel Mountains, the Meadows at Bailey Canyon neighborhood will offer views south of the City of Sierra Madre and the San Gabriel Valley, while protecting the privacy of existing adjacent homes and the Retreat Center.
-Ample setback spacing, landscaping, and open space together act as a protective buffer between the Meadows at Bailey Canyon wilderness portion of the Plan area, a new public park, with a pedestrian connection to the Bailey Canyon Wilderness Park and trail, will serve as a community amenity to locals and visitors.
+Ample setback spacing, landscaping, and open space together act as a protective buffer between the Meadows at Bailey Canyon neighborhood and existing development on the north, west, and south perimeters of the Plan area.
+In the southernmost portion of the Plan area, a new public park, with a pedestrian connection to the Bailey Canyon Wilderness Park and trail, will serve as a community amenity to locals and visitors.
 To the north, the serene grounds of the Mater Dolorosa Retreat Center will remain intact and uncompromised in its ability to function as the spiritual retreat it is known for.